Multi-unit Double Auctions: Equilibrium Analysis and Bidding Strategy using DDPG in Smart-grids: Theoretical Analysis

 We start with an analysis of the buyer's expected utility.
 There are three possible clearing scenarios; We can write separate equations for each of the three scenarios and later combine them. $u_B^1$ is the expected utility when both units are cleared, $u_B^2$ is the expected utility when only one unit is cleared, and $u_B^3$ is the expected utility when no clearing happens.
 As the market does not clear in the third scenario, $u_B^3 = 0$.
 We can write them as follows:

 Assuming that the buyer decides to fix its $\alpha_{B1}$ and $\alpha_{B2}$ before even seeing its own type,

 Equations~\ref{eq:ub1} and \ref{eq:ub2} calculate the interim utility of the buyer for the scenarios involving two units of clearance and one unit clearance, respectively.
 The integral limits in Equations~\ref{eq:ub1} and \ref{eq:ub2} denote the regions where two units of clearance and one unit clearance happen, respectively.
 As we assume that the true types are sampled from the uniform distribution, the normalizing factors denote the probabilities of sampling from such a distribution.
 For the last case, when no clearing happens, the interim utility of the buyer is zero.
 Equation~\ref{eq:Ub} calculates the expected utility of the buyer based on the above three scenarios.
-Solving Equation~\ref{eq:Ub} would result in,
+In order to solve Equation~\ref{eq:Ub}, we first need to solve Equations~\ref{eq:ub1} and \ref{eq:ub2},